All Collections

 Occasionally guests may have trouble successfully uploading their ID or selfie.
 There are several tips within the Autohost guest portal, but you can remind your guest to place their ID on a plain surface with good lighting.
 If they are having trouble getting the camera to recognize one type of ID, suggest trying an alternative form of ID, if they have access to one.

-Moving forward, we are looking at ways to improve the guest and host experience when it comes to guest verification.
+Moving forward, we have several items on our roadmap to improve the guest and host experience when it comes to guest verification.

 Did this answer your question?